 Why Is It So Hard To Get Reliable Information About Vaccines?

-When I first created Dr. Green Mom years ago, providing reliable information to empower parents to make informed choices about vaccination was my initial goal.
+When I first created Dr. Green Mom years ago, providing reliable information about vaccines in order to empower parents to make informed choices was my initial goal.
 At that time, the biggest issue that parents faced was finding and understanding good vaccine-related information.
 The Vaccine Strategy Guide was created with that in mind and has helped, and continues to help, thousands of parents make informed medical choices with confidence.

 Vaccination Is An Emotional Topic